When routine medical tests trigger a cascade of costly, unnecessary care

 "My heart just sank," Niess said.
 "This doesn't feel like medicine."

-A second CT scan finally cleared her patient for surgery — six months after he'd come for help.
+A second CT scan finally cleared her patient for surgery — eight weeks after he'd come for help.
+Due to scheduling issues, another four months would pass before he finally had the operation.

 Niess wrote about the case in JAMA Internal Medicine as an example of what researchers call a "cascade of care" — a seemingly unstoppable series of medical tests or procedures.